Simon-K-Schaefer/ManifoldX/README.md

 both proteins.
 This identifies important interaction residues in an automated way to map protein protein interfaces.

 ## Hardware Requirements
 ManifoldX scales with CPU core counts and hardware requirements scale accordingly.
+The software produces a large output data folder containing all mutant structures and sufficent free disk space (10gb+) is highly recommended to avoid errors.

 ## Dependencies
 #requires FoldX and a valid FoldX license as well as :